sarsamurmu/zusty/pages/src/docs/form/input.md

 ---

-## Show Icon When Valid
+## Show icon when valid
-You can also show an Icon when Input is valid.
-You have to Just aditionally add class `zust-if-valid`{.class} to `zust-icon`{.class}.
-Icon will show up when Minimum 3 Chraracter is Entered.
+You can also show an icon when Input is valid.
+You have to just add class `zust-if-valid`{.class} to `zust-icon`{.class}.
+Icon will show up when minimum 3 character is entered.

 ```html {snippet}
 <p class="zust-form-el">